Vyral/nick-shivers/_posts/2019-12-06-what-happened-in-real-estate-this-year.md

 {% include youtube.html %}

-Some of my predictions for our real estate market this year have come true, while others have not.
-Here’s a breakdown of all of them.
+<p style="text-align: center;"><em>Some of my predictions for our real estate market this year have come true, while others have not.
+Here’s a breakdown of all of them.</em></p>

 It’s time for a 2019 real estate recap to see how the Portland market fared this year.